lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 ## 5.3 The Dataset
 Data objects with an organizing _structure_ and associated _data attributes_ (**Figure 5-11**) form _datasets_.
 The dataset is an abstract form; we leave the representation and implementation of the structure to its concrete subclasses.
 Most algorithms (or process objects) in VTK operate on datasets.

 The structure has two parts: _topology_ and _geometry_.
-Topology is the set of properties invariant under certain geometric transformations <em style="color:blue;background-color: white">\[Weiler86\]</em>.
+Topology is the set of properties invariant under certain geometric transformations <em style="color:green;background-color: white">\[Weiler86\]</em>.
 Here we consider the transformations: rotation, translation, and nonuniform scaling.
 Geometry is the instantiation of the topology, the specification of position in 3D space.
 For example, saying that a polygon is a “triangle,” specifies topology.
 By providing point coordinates, we specify geometry.

 Dataset attributes are supplemental information associated with geometry and/or topology.
 This information might be a temperature value at a point or the inertial mass of a cell.